guillermooo/sublime-undocs/source/reference/menus.rst

 ``children``
    List of :ref:`menu-item-objects` that are displayed when the item is hovered.
-   Overrides existance of ``command`` property.
+   Overrides existence of ``command`` property.

 ``mnemonic``
    A single character used for menu accelerators.
-   The characer must be contained in the caption and is case-sensitive.
+   The character must be contained in the caption and is case-sensitive.

 ``id``
-   A string identifier used to uniquely identify the menu item.
+   A unique string identifier for the menu item.
    This can be used to extend menu sections or sub-menu or to alter a menu item entirely.